cloudfoundry/csb-brokerpak-aws/terraform/s3/bind/analysis.md

 In use case 1, a proof-of-concept was created where an IAM user has a condition, which limits the access to the VPC[0].
-Now, someone with leaked credentials could not access the data from the internet, but only within the VPC, which would be enough for us.
+Now, someone with leaked credentials could not access the data from the internet, but only within the VPC, which would be enough for customers.

 1. **File Storage for Data (e.g., Backups or Sensitive Information):**
     - In this use case, the user utilizes binding credentials to upload, delete, or download data via the API.